Will Blockchain Revolutionize Healthcare? The Truth or A Hype

 2. Supply Chain Management

 Healthcare industry is 80% dependent entirely on the global supply chain of medical product and services.
-The capability of Blockchain Healthcare to keep immutable records solves a number of issues that are associated with Supply Chain Management.
+The capability of Blockchain in Healthcare to keep immutable records solves a number of issues that are associated with Supply Chain Management.

 - Assuring that the active ingredients used for drug creation are as per the medical standards.